Is Palladium Magnetic? And Can Palladium Be Magnetized Under Certain Circumstances or Not?

 Is Raw Palladium Magnetic?

 No, raw palladium isn’t magnetic.
-Raw palladium is paramagnetic.
+It’s paramagnetic.
 This means it’s weakly attracted to a magnet but doesn’t readily stick to it on its own.

-Raw palladium extracted from the ground can be contaminated with ferrous metal particles, but it’s never the huge amount needed to cause a magnetic reaction.
+Raw palladium extracted from the ground is often contaminated with ferrous metal particles, but it’s never the huge amount needed to cause a magnetic reaction.

 Is Palladium Magnetic or Not (Conclusion)?